static-analysis-engineering/CodeHawk-Java/chj/cmdline/engagements/README.md

 - keyword arguments:
   - *--constant* n: number of iterations
   - *--symbolic* name: name of symbolic constant for number of iterations

+#### chj_report_branchconditions
+Lists, in alphabetical order, all conditional branch conditions encountered in the application methods.
+- positional arguments:
+  - *appname*: name of engagement application (e.g., blogger)

+- keyword arguments:
+  - *--includes* string: only report conditions that include this string

 #### chj_report_costmodel
 Reports the cpu time costs (in nanoseconds) for all application methods.